|Integrated Curriculum||Hands-on experience||Learning Support|

 |* We are hopeful that students will get excited about research and take additional research courses such as 100r, 91r, and thesis (99) later on.|

 LS 50: Integrated Science has room for approximately 35 students (freshmen only, no exceptions).
-We encourage you to do two complete our application form by 11:59 PM EST on Monday, August 28.
-You don't have to do this to take the course, but if you do and you want to talk to us about the course it means we already have some information about you to help guide the conversation.
+We encourage you to complete our survey form by 11:59 PM EST on Friday, August 30th.
+You don't have to do this to take the course, but if you do and you want to talk to us about the course, it means we already have some information about you to help guide the conversation.

 WHAT IF I NEED TO DROP LS 50?